tarwn/lessthandot-hugo/blogs/content/posts/2015-11-16-real-world-azure-lease-container-bug-in-azure-storage-api.md

   </p>
 </div>

-The prior &#8220;real world azure&#8221; post (September 2013) was a [Azure API Queue bug][1] that is still present today.
+The prior “real world azure” post (September 2013) was a [Azure API Queue bug][1] that is still present today.

-This newer bug is more minor, unless you are relying on the error codes to be correct, in which case it&#8217;s kind of painful.
-It&#8217;s also concerning because, while we don&#8217;t build Storage APIs and SDKs for a living, we caught this in our integration tests relatively quickly, but it appears to have been missed in Microsoft testing thus far.
+This newer bug is more minor, unless you are relying on the error codes to be correct, in which case it's kind of painful.
+It's also concerning because, while we don't build Storage APIs and SDKs for a living, we caught this in our integration tests relatively quickly, but it appears to have been missed in Microsoft testing thus far.

 # What is Azure Blob Storage?